vinithajeeva/Practical-Application-3/README.md

 2. nr.employed

 ## Conclusion
-* In this application, we were able to identify that **KNeighborClassifier()** and **LogisticalRegression()** models outperformed the other models for the given dataset
+1. In this application, we were able to identify that **KNeighborClassifier()** and **LogisticalRegression()** models outperformed the other models for the given dataset
-* When improving the models with best hyperparameteres *GridSearchCV()*, **KNeighborClassifier()** and **DecisionTreeClassifier()** models outperformed the other models for the given dataset
+2. When improving the models with best hyperparameteres *GridSearchCV()*, **KNeighborClassifier()** and **DecisionTreeClassifier()** models outperformed the other models for the given dataset
-* Both euribor3m and nr.employed features exhibited high feature importance
+3. Both euribor3m and nr.employed features exhibited high feature importance
+4. since euribor3m is a socio-economic feature, performing *time-series* based modeling will help forecast and predict rates.
-* By focusing on these features, will emable the marketing team for better acceptance of bank products to its customers.
+5. By focusing on these features, will emable the marketing team for better acceptance of bank products to its customers.

 ## Content
 * Practical_Application_3.pdf          # PDF summary report of the practical application